-- 9.01 Compliance.
+- 9.01.
+Compliance.
 The Ogema, Tribal Council Speaker and Chief Judge are each equally responsible for ensuring compliance with this article. - 9.02.
 Personnel Related.
 Employees who fail to comply with auditing activities, whether internal or external are subject to the disciplinary actions prescribed in the Government Employment Relations Act of 2005 Ordinance # 05-600-01 Section 4.03.
-Progressive Discipline and Tribal regulation Chapter R600 Government Operations Personnel Manual Section 7.5 Disciplinary Action.
-An employee terminated under this section shall not be considered eligible for re-employment for a period of five years.
+A non-preference employee terminated under this section shall not be considered eligible for re-employment. - 9.03.

-- 9.03.
 Civil Penalties.
-Any person failing to comply with auditing activities under this ordinance may be subject to a civil penalty up to \$5,000.00, as brought by the Prosecutor and determined by the Tribal Court. - 9.04.
+Any person failing to comply with auditing activities under this ordinance may be subject to a civil penalty up to \$1,000.00, as brought by the Prosecutor and determined by the Tribal Court. - 9.04.
 Criminal Penalties.
-It shall be a crime to knowingly or intentionally delay, interfere with or otherwise obstruct the conduct of an internal or external audit of Tribal government activities, including tribally chartered enterprises subject to one year imprisonment and/or a fine up to \$5,000.00.
+It shall be a misdemeanor crime to knowingly or intentionally delay, interfere with or otherwise obstruct the conduct of an internal or external audit of Tribal government activities, including tribally chartered enterprises subject to ninety (90) days in jail and/or a fine up to \$1,000.00.